mpokrass/PSYCH350/lecture_notes.md

 Same pattern for collective action.

 male identity is more precarious and easily threatened, leading to backlash and more extreme measures.

+## Nov 16

+Moral worldviews and sociopolitical ideologies

+Lots of controversy over the canadian/ontario sex education curriculum.
+Sustained controversy.
+Effects election results, even.

+In an Ontario poll, parents were asked.
+3% said they removed their children from public schools, 13% considered doing so.

+Message is often framed as protecting children, from the "dangerous" message.

+Byelection in Niagara west, usually a fairly reliable conservative seat.
+In nomination for the party, won by a 19 year old, first year polisci student at Brock U. Won against some well-established rivals.
+Didn't have support of the establishment.
+Highly conservative views, appealed to the conservative base.

+-
+Ideological roots of sociopolitical conflict (Hunter)

+Coined the term culture war.
+Views of moral authority:

+Called one side of controversies the orthodox side.
+Against proposed changes and reforms.
+External, definable, trascendent authority. (conforms with)

+The other side is the progressivist side.
+Spirit of rationalism and objectivism.
+Truth is viewed as a process, a reality that is ever unfolding.
+More like a moral quest, not something that is settled and clearly defined.
+Open to revising our view on.

+-
+Moral dilemma

+Brother and sister traveling together in France, incest, etc. Birth control and condom.

+Some of the rational is that evolutionary defects.
+But such low odds of reproduction with birth control + condom.

+Morality argument, differences in interpretation.
+Morality in terms of the law.

+Josh Stuart Mill: If no direct harm to other parties, those other parties have no grounds to legally enforce their objections.
+In matters of morality and politics, definition needs to be vary narrow.

+Patrick Devlin: our moral feelings are important to society.
+"We must use law to perserve society's morality."
+Thought that Mill was too constrained.

+-
+Haidt and Graham's moral foundations theory

+5 broad ethics form foundations of people's moral judgements

+2 individual ethical foundations that concern how we relate to other individuals:

+- ethic of fairness
+- ethic of care/harm-avoidance

+3 binding ethical foundations that concern how we relate to larger groups and institutions

+- ethics of ingroup loyalty
+- ehtic of respect for authority
+- ethic of purity/sanctity

+Variation between cultures in relative emphasis on these eethics as a set of guiding values.

+Individualizing ethics tend to be emphasized more than binding ethics in modern western culture.

+Variation within cultures in the relative emphasis on ethical foundations.

+Conservatives tend to be more concerned on issues of loyalty, moral purity.

+Measured to assess levels of emphasis: youmorals.org

+Moral relevance measure, how much each thing is relevant.

+Liberals lower for moral purity, ingroup.

+Conservatives beleive loyalty/purity are almost as important as fairness, harmony.
+Broader spectrum of moral concerns for conservatives than liberals.

+Why do conservatives have more concerns about loyalty and respecting authority?

+-
+The politics of purity and disgust

+The function of disgust: pathogen avoidance (disease causing agents).
+Feces, decay, open wounds, etc.

+We can easily recognize facial recognitions of disgust, as well as behavioural ones (eg. gag reflex - expel toxins from our system)

+Disgust is transmitted by contact alone, but not for other negative emotions.

+A lot of heated political discussions are related to sexual topics.

+-
+Accounting for the relationship between politics and disgust

+Sexual conservatism may be a strategy for avoiding pathogens in a dangerous environment.
+Also vulnerable for losses in their community if others in their community engage in promiscious behaviour.
+Eg. if your partner isn't monogomous while you are.
+May censor other people's behaviour much more to protect themselves.

+There have been studies showing this:

+Study 1:

+- at least 200 participants per country, 30 different countries
+- index estimating pathogen stress participants were exposed to (per country)
+- assessed moral traditionalism and SDO (social dominism orientation)
+- trying to differentiate between social conservatism and ingroup domination
+- prediction was that pathogen risk would increase moral traditionalism but no effect on SDO
+- this turned out to be accurate

+Study 2:

+- if disgust is an adaption to avoid pathogens, then we should tend to find an individuals relative disgust sensitivity should predict their moral traditionalism.
+- measured disgust, core kinds of disgust.
+Eg. eating monkey meat, or if I see someone yak I might yak myself
+- result: level of core disgust sensitivity tends to predict social conservatism

+Study 3:

+- SD increase in average disgust sensitivty for a state predicted a 2.19% decrease in Obama's margin of victory in that state